zoltraks/dosound-tracker/public/MANUAL.md

 Imagine a 16‑row pattern (length = 16) with a simple bass every 4 rows:

 - Rows 0, 4, 8, 12: `C-2` with instrument `01`.
-- Everything else: space.
+- Everything else: wait.

-The tracker will expand `space: 3` etc. to fill up the remaining rows.
-You can then reuse this pattern across multiple playlist rows on different tracks.
+The tracker will expand `wait: 3` etc. to fill up the remaining rows.
+You can then reuse this pattern across multiple line entries on different channels.

 ### Example: Melody + Bass + Drums